 Post

-Getting Started
+Step 1: Getting Started

-• Accomplishes only one task
+• Accomplish only one task

-Let me provide an example that you will be able to understand after you’ve programmed for a little bit.
+Let me provide an example that might make sense.
 Frequently in robotics, data science, machine learning, etc. we’ll have two pieces of data called vectors that are essentially just a list of numbers, and we would like to perform an operation called the dot product on these two vectors.
 The dot product works like this: given two vectors $v = [v_1, v_2, \ldots, v_n]$ and $u = [u_1, u_2, \ldots, u_n]$, the dot product is the sum $v \cdot u = v_1 \times u_1 + v_2 \times u_2 + \cdots + v_n \times u_n$.
-Notice that we can’t take the dot product of two vectors if they don’t have the same number of elements!
+We can’t take the dot product of two vectors if they don’t have the same number of elements.

 Compare the following two implementations of the dot product in Python: